 Trains – Hungary’s train network is still being modernized and there is a big difference in comfort between local trains and longer distance and international trains.
 As the Hungarian rail network was built around Budapest, most long-distance journeys will take you through one of the capital’s three train stations (Keleti, Nyugati, or Deli).

-When traveling by rail in Hungary you can choose to take the cheaper and slower local trains, or pay extra for the more modern and faster InterCity rail services (It is advisable to reserve a seat in advance if you’re taking the InterCity train).
+When traveling by rail in Hungary you can choose to take the cheaper and slower local trains, or pay extra for more modern and faster InterCity rail services (be sure to reserve a seat in advance if you’re taking the InterCity train).